efarley-idx/rock-paper-scissors-dev-exercise/README.md

 # IDX UX Applicant Exercise

+### Hello and welcome!

-Hello and welcome, we here at IDX have designed this development exercise in order for us to get a better idea on your code style, approach to problem solving as well as how you complete development tasks.
+We here at IDX have designed this development exercise in order for us to get a better idea on your code style, approach to problem solving as well as how you complete development tasks.
 We will use the code you provide to help inform us about your coding and if you're selected for an interview, we will review your code sample as a group.
-While there is no right or wrong approach to this excercise you should be prepared to discuss your code and answer questions about how you approached the problem, what parts your enjoyed writing, what parts were difficult for you and why you did or did not make certain decisions.
+While there is no right or wrong approach to this excercise you should be prepared to discuss your code and answer questions about how you approached the problem, what parts you enjoyed writing, what parts were difficult for you and why you did or did not make certain decisions.

 ## Your task, should you choose to accept it...

 You have a fairly simple task, develop a game which you're probably already familiar with; Rock Paper Scissors.
-However, while at its core that should be a simple task, we'll add some acceptance criteria (AC) to help you showcase the particular skills that we are looking for from our applicants.
+However, while at its core that should be a simple task, we'll add some acceptance criteria (AC) to help you showcase the particular skills that we're looking for from our applicants.
 In addition to the AC you're more than welcome to add whatever flair or personal touch you are compelled to add.
 You might even find an easter egg if you're astute ;)

 ## Acceptance Criteria